 In terms of addressing community needs, both MWA and MPL work to provide resources for employment and education.
 The majority of writing projects brought to MWA in Madison Public Library locations are job search materials, including resumes and cover letters, with application writing and school-based writing for middle school, high school and college coming in a close second and third in the graphic shown here for the fall 2019 and spring 2020 sessions.
 Lu anticipates that job search appointments will only increase as a result of COVID-19.

 “I think this will be a bigger problem after COVID.
 I think lots of people will come in to apply for jobs, write a resume or review job materials.
 And we want to get the word out - I don’t think people realize that this is a free service for everyone in Madison,” said Lu.

 The Madison Public Library setting supports MWA’s efforts by providing free public computing, Wi-Fi, multiple databases for research, newspapers, and hands-on assistance in finding job search materials.

 “I like that they are in libraries all over Madison.
 I have been bouncing around to a few different ones and enjoyed the experiences at each one,” one patron said.

 For MWA, their 2020 summer session for writing support had to transform to keep up with the move to virtual caused by COVID-19.
-MWA can now offer writing assistance online, via email and over the phone in 45 minute sessions, which makes the service available to a larger number of patrons, including those who were unable to attend appointments in person in the past due to transportation barriers or disabilities.
+MWA offered writing assistance online, via email and over the phone in 45 minute sessions, which made the service available to a larger number of patrons, including those who were unable to attend appointments in person in the past due to transportation barriers or disabilities.

 “I love it.
 I can explain what I’m struggling with in my writing, and within 30 minutes (of working with MWA) I have all of my questions answered and a plan for the next steps,” said another patron